ksnip/ksnip-plugin-ocr/README.md

 # ksnip-plugin-ocr

 OCR plugin for ksnip.

-Work in progress
+See ksnip README for install and usage instruction [here](https://github.com/ksnip/ksnip#plugins).